Meanderings of an Londoneering Castaway.

 Hi.
 Trouble in store.
 I was on the tube, as ever, fighting for position with the ever loving commuters.
 But I was on the losing streak.
 I am just not violent enough.
 Where is the common courtesy?
 Gone with the wind.

 On the tube.
 Rush hour.
 Sardine-packed commuters.
 Stubborn violent petty commuters who demand nobody touches them, even in the squeeze.
 Arrogant commuters who, pressed against humans in a crush, insist in opening up newspapers and trying to read them.
 Flapping pages into peoples faces.
 Staring out anyone who might disagree.
 Interesting behaviour.
 The brakes were suddenly full on, we all fell forward, smashing into newspapers and books.
-One nasty little creep whispered threats in an accent.
+One nasty little creep whispered threats.
 We all got the idea he didnt like his book being squashed.
-Well... you dont know if they have a knife, do you?
+Well... you dont know what these people will do next.

 And the print from some of these newspapers is bad enough, especially if you are being used as a book-rest at 8am, tube crush.
-Some proclaim to be clean printed, but some kinda crap still rubs off.
-Blackened face and clothing on the cards, unless you protect yourself.
-Yet some arrogant scumbags insist on doing what they please.
-I hate them.
+Some proclaim to be clean printed, but some kinda dirt still rubs off.
+Blackened face, hands, and clothing on the cards, unless you protect yourself.
+Yet some folk insist on doing what they please.
+I despise them.

 Bastards Grind You Down